hype-app/gestpay-api/source/includes/_models_orderdetails.md

 `OrderDetails` tag contains all the info that can be sent together with a transaction.
 The more data you sent, the better is for Gestpay to analyze your request.

 Many external systems, like the one presented in the next sections, use `OrderDetails` fields to work.
-[Riskified](#riskified) (an antifraud system) massively uses `OrderDetails` to get the job done.
+[Gestpay Guaranteed Checkout](#gestpay-guaranteed-checkout) (an antifraud system) massively uses `OrderDetails` to get the job done.

 In this section we will analyze indipendently all the fields.